oronymzy/tips/docs/glossry.md

 [^Booleandatatypedef-note1]: This definition is based on [Wikipedia's definition of Boolean data type](https://en.wikipedia.org/wiki/Boolean_data_type) and [Data type](https://en.wikipedia.org/wiki/Data_type).
 [^Booleandef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Boolean_data_type).
 [^conditionaldef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/conditional).
+[^conditionaloperatordef1]: Cogwheel. ["What is the difference between logical and conditional /operator/"](https://stackoverflow.com/questions/3154132/what-is-the-difference-between-logical-and-conditional-and-or-in-c). *Stack Overflow.* Retrieved 9 April 2015.
+[^conditionaloperatordef-note1]: This definition is based on a definition from [Wikipedia](https://en.wikipedia.org/wiki/Conditional_operator).
+[^conditionaloperatordef-note2]: This definition is based on a definition from [Wikipedia](https://en.wikipedia.org/wiki/%3F:).
 [^conditiondef-note1]: This definition is based on definitions from [Wiktionary](https://en.wiktionary.org/wiki/condition) and [Wikipedia](https://en.wikipedia.org/wiki/Conditional_(computer_programming)).
 [^constantdef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/constant).
 [^datatypedef1]: [type](http://foldoc.org/type) at the *[Free On-line Dictionary of Computing](https://en.wikipedia.org/wiki/Free_On-line_Dictionary_of_Computing)*